kube-zen/zen-watcher/docs/TECH_DEBT_ANALYSIS.md

 ## Conclusion

-zen-watcher is in good shape overall, but several issues should be addressed before creating the Generic GC PoC:
+zen-watcher is in good shape overall.
+The issues identified in this analysis have been addressed:

-1. **Critical**: Remove unreachable code and extract hardcoded API group
+1. ✅ **Critical**: Removed unreachable code and extracted hardcoded API group
-2. **High**: Add validations and improve error handling
+2. ✅ **High**: Added validations and improved error handling
-3. **Medium**: Refactor duplications and improve documentation
+3. ✅ **Medium**: Refactored duplications and improved documentation

+**Important Notes**:
+- zen-watcher's built-in GC (`pkg/gc/collector.go`) is working correctly and is NOT tech debt
+- The Generic GC project (`zen-gc`) is a separate, future project and is unrelated to zen-watcher's GC
+- This analysis focused on actual code quality issues, not on future projects

-Most issues are manageable and can be addressed incrementally.
-The codebase is well-structured and the recent generic refactoring was done well.
+The codebase is well-structured and ready for OSS release.

 ---